 So in deference to anyone else who watches and might be a little behind on “In Treatment, which stars Gabriel Byrne as a therapist named Paul Weston, I’ll refrain from talking in too much depth about the part in which Paul’s own therapist, Adele (Amy Ryan), is abducted by aliens.

 Except to say it was a really cool moment.

-Jesse decides one dad is enough at The Backlot [this article is no longer available]:
+Jesse decides one dad is enough at The Backlot [This article is no longer available on the Internet]:

 In the end, though, Jesse pushes Paul away as well.
 Just like in real life, the patients on In Treatment don’t always conclude the season with their problems all neatly fixed.
 Sadly, under the advisement of his father, Jesse ends up leaving therapy with most of his issues unresolved.

 Paul expresses concern that Jesse will end up burying the issues that they’ve been working to unearth.
 We get the sense that Jesse is trapped in a vicious cycle, searching for a sense of home and self only to sabotage his relationships with the people around him.
 Not exactly a satisfying resolution, but if you’re looking for happy endings, you’re probably watching the wrong show.

 Listen, Jesse.
 I get it.
 I really do.